harryd337/okcupid_demographic_analysis/README.md

 ## Use of 'okapp.py':

-If you'd like to run the app with the cleaned dataset, download 'okapp.py', 'ok.csv', 'question_data.csv', 'features.txt' and 'new_features.txt' into the same directory.
+If you'd like to run the app with the cleaned dataset, download 'okapp.py', 'ok.csv' (650MB), 'question_data.csv', 'features.txt' and 'new_features.txt' into the same directory.

 To run the app as a streamlit application in the browser, go to Anaconda prompt and execute: